aimhubio/aim/docs/source/apps/experiment_tracker/pytorch_ignite_tracker.rst

 .. code-block:: python

     # import aimstack pytorch ignite app
-    from aimstack.pytorch_ignite_tracker.loggers import Logger as AimLogger
+    from aimstack.experiment_tracker.pytorch_ignite import Logger as AimLogger

 PyTorch Ignite provides trainer objects to simplify the training process of PyTorch models.
 We can attach the trainer object as AimLogger's output handler to use the logger function defined by Aim to simplify the process of tracking experiments.
 This process is divided into 2 steps: